micahyoung/ethereum-cf/README.md

 * Run `up.sh` and wait for it to finish

-* Run `tests.sh`.
+* Run `test.sh`.
 Read the prompts and compare it to the output to confirm the cluster is working

 ## Notes